chakra-ui/chakra-ui/packages/layout/migration.md

 - [Stack] To reduce the API surface, we're deprecating the `isInline` and `isReversed` prop in favor of `direction` prop

-- New components ✨: We've added new layout components such as Cluster, Spacer, and Center.
+- New components ✨: We've added new layout components such as Wrap, Spacer, and Center.

+- AspectRatioBox now renamed to just `AspectRatio` to keep it concise

 ## Improvements